aniljiA1/ccrs/README.md

 Here is a basic Car Rental System built using React.js.
-It includes:
+It includes Backend (Node.js + MongoDB):

 A list of cars available for rent